 Flip chips avoid wire bonding and therefore are able to be much smaller than their counterparts.
 Flip chip processes have been around for more than 40 years.
 Since then, thousands of applications have taken advantage of the size and cost benefits enabled by the flip chip assembly method.

-For precision flip chip processes, a lookup camera and lookup camera software greatly increases the level of precision and accuracy.
+For precision flip chip processes, a lookup camera and lookup camera software greatly increase the level of precision and accuracy.